akdkavinda/inventory_managment_system_OOP/README.md

 # Inventory Management System

-This is the project that For OOP
+The key proposal for completing the project is to use OOP concepts.
+Using the eClips IDE and the Tomcat server